-Plimoth Plantation offers many daily hands-on activities.
+Plimoth Patuxet offers daily hands-on activities.
 There are also special events during the season.
 Please see our Calendar of Events for information about these special programs.

-Guests in costume cause confusion for other visitors who may not be able to distinguish the costumed guest from the interpretive staff.
-We ask that you do not wear costumes while visiting Plimoth Plantation.
-Also, many Native People consider it a sign of disrespect that those not of their Native communities and nations wear traditional indigenous dress.
+We ask that you do not wear costumes while visiting Plimoth Patuxet.
+Guests in costume cause confusion for other visitors who may not be able to distinguish the costumed guest from our employees.
+Also, many Native people consider it a sign of disrespect that those not of their Native communities and Nations wear traditional Indigenous dress.

-No. We do not advise guests to walk between the sites, as the distance between Plimoth Plantation and Mayflower II is 2.9 miles.
+No. We do not advise guests to walk between the sites, as the distance between Plimoth Patuxet and Plimoth Grist Mill is about 3 miles.
 It’s best to make the 10-minute drive by car or use public transportation.
-Parking is available near Mayflower II.
 Please check our Directions page and the local bus schedule.